systemsecologygroup/N2-fixers-in-the-ocean/README.md

 # Version history

 - 0.1 creation of the repo and the README file
-- 1.0 refinements to README, analysis of environmental data in [obs_env.ipynb](./obs_env.ipynb) and .gitignore file added
+- 1.0 refinements to README, analysis of environmental data in [obs_env.ipynb](./obs_env.ipynb) and .gitignore file added.
+Also, made an overview the the data for bacteria that we aim to later predict.

 # Sources